kkykkykky/StudioCharaSort/README.md

 # StudioCharaSort

 A simple plugin that lets you change the default behaviour of how character cards are sorted in Studio.
-Works in AI, Honey Select 2, and Koikatsu.
+Works in AI, Honey Select 2, Koikatsu, and Koikatsu Sunshine.

 **Downlaod:**
  - Get latest version from the Release page.